svisser/python-improvements/README.md

 Even though the function is decorated, the values of `f.__name__` and `f.__doc__` should still be the same as before.
 Whether or not this is the case depends on the implementation of `my_decorator`.
-So a decorator that you've written needs to preserve these details by returning a function that has the same values.
+So a decorator that you've written needs to preserve these details (most often by returning a new function that has the same values).
 This also matches the intent of a decorator: a decorator is aimed at modifying the behaviour of the function but it's still the "same" function for most intents and purposes (i.e., with the same name and docstring).
+If you're using a decorator to pass default values to the function, it may be better to use `functools.partial` which doesn't have the same expectation to return the "same" function.